Category: News

 This year we have also started raising domestic chickens.
 Our chickens are raised in free range and live within the walls of the Children’s Village on about 16,000 square meters.

-Easter celebration in Ghana is mostly about the death and rise of Christ.
 Not much is told about bunnies and decorated Easter eggs in many homes in Ghana.

 At the childrens village we have adopted a few traditions from the international world making Easter time even more fun for us in our village community.
 For our Easter celebration, we baked some cookies, painted some colorful Easter eggs together with all kids and have other activities such traditional games/ dance on the plan.